turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 };
 ```

-Given a string as text, (let's say "Go to Brothers"), we expect it to return an object with a type of `'ADD_TODO'` and the text "Go to Brothers".
+Given a string as text, (let's say "Go to Brothers"), with an `id` of `21`,  we expect it to return an object with a type of `'ADD_TODO'` and the text "Go to Brothers" with an id of `21`.

 ### Action Creator Tests
 `actions/todos.test.js`